 New Uses for Bay Leaves

 Some of my recent favorite uses for bay come from foreign cuisines and high end restaurant kitchens.
 Bay leaf is a standard in the Indian spice mix garam masala, rich in black pepper, clove, and other warming spices.
-It also finds its way into plenty of Filipino recipes for adobo, an addictive vinegary braise of chicken, pork, or fish.
+It also finds its way into plenty of Filipino recipes for adobo, an intriguing vinegary braise of chicken, pork, or fish.

 Innovative restaurants have brought bay leaves to sweet dishes, especially custards like ice cream and crème brûlée.
 These dishes enhance the sweet perfume qualities of bay and bring out its spicier attributes, its notes of clove and allspice.
 They also offer the opportunity to taste bay denuded of competing flavors, an experience as educational as it is tasty.

 Above all else, bay leaves should be treated like a spice.
 Spices play well in teams more often and more harmoniously than herbs, and bay is nothing if not a team player.
 Pair them with other whole spices and cook them for a while in moist environments.
 Passing through should take no longer than a minute Think of bay leaves as the drummer in a spice band.
 Hardly the most glamorous, but a sure ticket to the wild flavor party.